dpomykala/nix-config/README.md

 These should be files related to your hosts and users.
 Remember to also change all references, e.g. in `flake.nix`.

-If you are a beginner, you should probably first familiarize yourself with topics such as Nix (with flakes), nix-darwin, Home Manager and NixVim. **In the future, I plan to extend this documentation to be more beginner friendly.**
+If you are new to the Nix world, you should probably first familiarize yourself with topics such as Nix (with flakes), nix-darwin, Home Manager and NixVim. **In the future, I plan to extend this documentation to be more beginner friendly.**

 ## ✅ TODO